meintopf/add-linked-images-to-gallery/readme.txt

 == Description ==

-Extracts a list of IMG tags in the post, and saves copies of those images locally as gallery attachments on the post.
+Create local copies of external images in the src attribute of img tags.
+This plugin extracts a list of IMG tags in the post, saves copies of those images locally as gallery attachments on the post.

+Administrator has the option to replace the external src with the url of the local copy.
+Another option allows the plugin to be applied to all external images, or only to those on Flickr.

-Particularly useful for photobloggers who update using the mail2blog Flickr API.
+This plugin is particularly useful for photobloggers, especially those who update using the mail2blog Flickr API.
 The plugin will saved the linked image file from Flickr locally.

-There are currently no configuration options.
-You just activate it and let it do its thing.

 = Planned features: =
 * Add internationalization support